-Staff Comments:

-General Comment - The question asked of staff at our last meeting: which document drives the other or which is subordinate to the other?
-The comprehensive plan is the City's long range vision for the City including analysis of future populations and needs based upon future population and established level of service standards.
+- 5. One-Quarter Mile Policy The Planning Commission discussion on this issue resulted in a consensus to remove the distance element for the purpose of a level of service standard.
+This is consistent with the Planning Commission's recommendation to remove the one-quarter mile policy from the comprehensive plan.
+In coming to this consensus there was discussion about access and transportation to facilities being more readily available diminishing the need for the distance element. - 6.
+Relationship between the PMP and the Comprehensive Plan The comprehensive plan is the City's long range vision for the City including analysis of future populations and needs based upon future population and established level of service standards.
 Specific topic master plans such as airport, parks and recreation, and water supply plans provide much more detail for how the City should address those specific topics than is typically found in the comprehensive plan.
 In this regard, the comprehensive plan provides the statutory framework and general guidance for the entire City on all topics.
 Master plans dealing with comprehensive plan topics should be consistent and are often incorporated by reference into the comprehensive plan.
 For this reason, the timing and direction of further detailed plans should typically be derived from the findings/policies from the comprehensive plan.
-While the timing issue is not absolute in this regard, it does create a situation of potentially having to update and revise the PMP upon completion of the comprehensive plan update to maintain consistency.

-- 1. Maps/Data As the Planning and Zoning staff have not been involved in the development of the PMP, all maps and data and analysis (digital Arc/View format where appropriate including meta data) is requested to be submitted to Planning staff for inclusion or use in the ongoing comprehensive plan update. - 2.
+While the timing issue is not absolute in this regard, it does create a situation of potentially having to update and revise the PMP upon completion of the comprehensive plan update to maintain consistency. - 7.
+Maps/Data As the Planning and Zoning staff have not been involved in the development of the PMP, all maps and data and analysis (digital Arc/View format where appropriate including meta data) is requested to be submitted to Planning staff for inclusion or use in the ongoing comprehensive plan update. - 8.
 Demographic Data Section 1.2 of the draft PMP (pages 10-20) presents demographic data.
 Data in the PMP needs to be consistent with data in the comprehensive plan update.
-This is particularly important for use of population projection data. - 3.
-One-Quarter Mile Policy The PMP discusses a level of service standard of 1⁄4 mile in the current comprehensive plan.
-While the Plan does reference several policies related to parks being within 1⁄4 mile from residential uses, a clear level of service standard for distance is not identified.
-Regardless of its status in the existing comprehensive plan, the Planning Commission decided and staff concurs that this standard is not required and the direction indicated by the Planning Commission is to move toward recommending removal of the standard from the comprehensive plan.
+This is particularly important for use of population projection data.
+Page 13 of the PMP should remove the discussion of ethnicity and race as this discussion is inappropriate.
+A more appropriate approach to determining the type of facility needs would be to rely on public input to determine the specific needs for types of facilities.
+It is understood this may be an industry standard approach but one could easily interpret the information to be insensitive. - 9.
+Funding for Park Projects Page 99 of the report provides a table detailing the 'Order of Magnitude' which lists tasks and projects with a nominal (low, medium and high) cost range.
+The value of this master plan would be greatly enhanced if there was at least some minimal indication of priority to the projects/task.
+Further, for consistency and to ensure access to funding opportunities, capacity related projects should be prioritized and indicated for inclusion into the comprehensive plan Capital Improvement Schedule (CIS).